JMParr/bostonography/src/pages/syllabus.md

 * **Mon, Jan 23**
     * 📖 Reading: Farge, _The Allure of Archives_, pp. ix-17 **PDF on Canvas**
     * 📺 Viewing: [What Are Archives?
 Animating The Archives](https://www.youtube.com/watch?v=QNN2LFe_iD8)
-    * 🔨 Tool: Omeka Demo
+    * 🎨 Lab Exercise: Omeka Demo
 * **Wed, Jan 25**
     * 📖 Reading: Shannon Mattern, "[Library as Infrastructure](https://placesjournal.org/article/library-as-infrastructure/)," _Places Journal_ (June 2014). **Free online journal.**
     * 📖 Reading: Flip through [_List of maps of Boston published subsequent to 1600: copies of which are to be found in the possession of the city of Boston or other collectors of the same_](https://archive.org/details/listofmapsofbost00bost_1) (Boston: Municipal Printing Office, 1904). **Digitized at Internet Archive.**